 Which types of coolant, can form sludge when mixed?

 Good quality engine antifreeze coolants, should not form sludge.
-In contrast, poorer quality coolants and or the use of excessively hard water, can form sludge.
+However, poorer quality coolants and or the use of very hard water, can form sludge.

-For replacing or topping-up, you should use the product, recommended by the vehicle manufacturer.
-This should be one that meets the specification, indicated by the vehicle manufacturer.
-Also, it is important to ensure that this is diluted, to the correct mix; with good quality water.
+For replacing or topping up, you should use the product suggested, by the vehicle manufacturer.
+This should be one that meets the spec, suggested by the vehicle manufacturer.
+Also, it is important to ensure, that this is diluted to the correct mix, with good quality water.

 The Engine Antifreeze Coolant I Use, Is Too Expensive.
 Can I Use Something Cheaper?

 So, for most people, a car is a significant investment.
-Therefore, purchasing a good quality antifreeze, will help to protect your investment.
+Therefore, using a good quality antifreeze, will help to protect your investment.